eurobench/pi_octave_csic/src/README.md

 Matlab algorithm to obtain some spatiotemporal data (step length, step and stride time) for human gait.

-The main algorithm (Main.m) uses four functions to obtain the desired spatiotemporals:
+The main algorithm uses four functions to obtain the desired spatiotemporals:

 - `find_leg_extension.m`:
   Detects each leg extension as the minimum after each peak in the angle of the knee.